SageJames/Web3-Hub/Podacast/README.md

 # Podacast

 ## About
-Learn about Web3 new and innovations on the marketplace.
+Learn about Web3 news and innovations on the marketplace.

 ## Links
 - [Web3 with Sam Kamani - Podcast](https://web3pod.xyz/)